eschabell/bpms-bam-dashboard/README.md

 See the tagged releases for the following versions of the product:

+- v1.1 is BPM Suite BAM Dashboard Beta standalone, running on JBoss EAP 6.1, with lab documentation and Postgresql options for datasources.

 - v1.0 is BPM Suite BAM Dashboard Beta standalone, running on JBoss EAP 6.1.